grueneschweiz/docs.gruene.ch/docs/3-3-header.md

 ### Logo
 You may change the logo also in the Customizer under _Site Identity_.
-Please upload the inverted version (white grphics, green font) as the light variant.
+Please upload the inverted version of the logo (white grphics, green font) as the light variant.
 It is placed in the green section.

 > If you have, it's best to upload the logos as compressed .svg files.
 Alternatively you may also upload them as .png files.
 In either case, verify